 Talent: Andy Samberg, Cristin Milioti, J.K.
 Simmons, Camila Mendes, Tyler Hoechlin, Meredith Hagner

 Shirley is a trippy biopic of sorts that follows acclaimed horror writer Shirley Jackson (Elisabeth Moss), who finds inspiration for her next book when a young couple comes to stay with her and her husband.
 The film is told in the style of one of Jackson's Gothic tales, and the result is "a play of wits and deception where the game isn't victory or even solace, really, but a state of survival that feels dementedly, horrifically true," as David Canfield puts it in his Sundance review of the film.
 It's another incredible lead performance from Moss, who already churned out the horror hit The Invisible Man that same year.
 Although, unlike in that film, Moss is more the tormentor than the tormented in Shirley.
 Or, as Canfield says in his review: She's "gloriously demented."
 Need we say more?

 Talent: Elisabeth Moss, Michael Stuhlbarg, Odessa Young, Logan Lerman

 Related reading: When will we stop terrorizing Elisabeth Moss?

-Watch Shoplifters on Hulu here.
+Watch Summer of Soul on Hulu here.